Florence Y'alls: History

 Sale of the team to a group of local investors was finalized July 2019.
 In October 2019, the new owners announced a rebranding of the team for the 2020 season, dropping the name Freedom immediately.
 The new team name, Florence Y'alls, was announced in January 2020.
 The team takes its new name from the local Florence Y'all Water Tower.

 Due to the COVID-19 pandemic, the Frontier League canceled their 2020 season and did not play.

-The Y'alls successfully returned to the playoffs, capturing their fifth division title.
+The Y'alls successfully returned to the playoffs in 2021, capturing their fifth division title.
 However, they lost the first round to the Schaumburg Boomers 3 games to 1.

 In March 2022, the Y'alls and Thomas More University partnered to rename the home of the Florence Y'alls Thomas More Stadium.
 As part of the agreement, the stadium will also become the home of the Thomas More Saints baseball team starting in Spring 2023.
 The team missed the playoffs for the first time since 2018.

+The Y'alls returned to the playoffs in 2026 after missing the playoffs between 2022 and 2025.
+However, they lost to the Washington Wild Things in the Wild Card Round.